 Did you know

-This “Lava Tube” was discovered in 1967 by the Speleological Association “Os Montanheiros”.
-It was named after the abundant needle-shaped sedimentary formations on the ceilings and walls of the cave.
+The Speleological Association “Os Montanheiros” discovered this “Lava Tube” in 1967.
+They named it after the abundant needle-shaped sedimentary formations on the cave’s ceilings and walls.

-The lava tube has several branches, with the main gallery extending approximately 250 metres.
-The maximum height is 5.4 metres and the maximum width is 4.5 metres.
-Inside the cave, you can see various geological structures such as stalactites, different types of lavas and side counters.
+The lava tube has several branches, with the main gallery extending approximately 250 meters.
+The maximum height is 5.4 meters, and the maximum width is 4.5 meters.
+Inside the cave, you can see various geological structures such as stalactites, different types of lavas, and side counters.

-Over time, the Agulhas Cave began to harbour various plants.
-Today, it is possible to see the presence of troglobitic species (present in caves/caverns) and endemic species:
+Over time, the Agulhas Cave began to harbor various plants.
+Today, it is possible to see the presence of troglodytic species (present in caves/caverns) and endemic species:

 - Macarorchestia martini;